Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 According to Werner, central banks are not the stabilizing institutions they claim to be.
 In reality, they often amplify financial instability.
 He explains how central banks like the Federal Reserve expand and contract the supply of money in ways that create artificial booms and devastating busts.

 The 1920s stock market bubble and the 1930s Great Depression?
-Werner says both were Fed-induced.
-He describes how credit expansion—followed by sudden tightening—pulled the rug out from under the U.S. economy, triggering widespread unemployment and bankruptcies.
+Werner argues both were Fed-induced—a contested but influential interpretation.
+He describes how credit expansion followed by sudden tightening pulled the rug out from under the U.S. economy, triggering widespread unemployment and bankruptcies.
+Mainstream historians and economists cite multiple contributing factors—tariffs, gold standard constraints, and policy missteps—but Werner’s credit-focused analysis has influenced heterodox economic thinking.

 But the key insight isn’t just that crises happen—it’s how they happen.
 In Werner’s view, the root cause is the fact that banks can create money by issuing loans, often with little regulation and almost no transparency.
 This makes the financial sector the most powerful force in the economy, capable of driving prices, policy, and even public opinion.